d-SEAMS/seams-core/CONTRIBUTING.md

 # Contributing

 We love pull requests from everyone.
-By participating in this project, you agree to abide by the contributor coventant suggested [code of conduct].
+By participating in this project, you agree to abide by the contributor covenant suggested [code of conduct].

 [code of conduct]: https://github.com/d-SEAMS/seams-core/blob/master/CODE_OF_CONDUCT.md